themadan/amitness.github.io/content/articles/math-for-programmers.md

 z = math.pi
 ```

-You will also enounter symbols such as
+You will also encounter symbols such as
 <pre class="math">
 f: R^d \rightarrow R
 </pre>